reduxjs/reselect/README.md

 );
 ```

 When a selector is connected to a component with `connect`, the component props are passed as the second argument to the selector.
-In the example above, we added a new input-selector named `maxTodosSelector` which gets `maxTodos` from its props argument (and ignores its state argument). `maxTodosSelector` was then added as an input selector to `visibleTodosSelector`, making `maxTodos` available to the selectors result function.
+In the example above, we added a new input-selector named `maxTodosSelector` which gets `maxTodos` from its props argument (and ignores its state argument). `maxTodosSelector` was then added as an input-selector to `visibleTodosSelector`, making `maxTodos` available to the result function.

 ## API